 Upon leaving, I felt some things could have been better about the experience.
 But, overall, I’m glad we stayed here.

-Flamingo Crossings is a combined shopping, hospitality, and housing area of sorts that sits outside the Walt Disney World gates on Western Way.
+Flamingo Crossings is a combined shopping, hospitality, and housing area that sits outside the Walt Disney World gates on Western Way.
 The property is owned by Disney and was primarily vacant land except for a few hotels and apartments.

 The winning factor for staying here is the price.
 For my stay on a busy holiday, weekend rates ran around $125.00 per night plus tax.